swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-track-model-evolution-in-the-cicd-pipeline-with-cml.md

 - [x] Codebase can be shared and improved by multiple developers
 - [x] Experiment can be executed on a clean machine with the help of a CI/CD pipeline
+- [x] CI/CD pipeline is triggered on pull requests and reports the results of the experiment
 - [x] Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase
 - [ ] Model may have required artifacts that are forgotten or omitted in